keisukeirie/Amazon_review_helpfulness_prediction/README.md

 There are over 1900 features at the end of preprocessing.
 During feature engineering, I added:
 1. NMF results in percentage (10 features where 10 = number of topics)

+  * To select NMF N topics, I used elbow method.
+However, the dataset did not plot obvious elbow.
+    I decided # of N based on the change in error rate and I found that the change becumes insignificant
+    after 10th topic.

 2. Tfidf terms (1000 features where 1000 = number of tfidf terms)
 3. name of sub categories (100 to 1000 features depending on the main category and filtering parameters)
 4. review text length, rating that reviewer gave to a product, price, categories,